How To Heat A Cold Garage

 Thanks for any help!

-This electrical wiring question came from: Rachel, a Homeowner from Athens, Georgia.
+This electrical wiring question came from: Rachel, a Homeowner in Athens, Georgia.

 Thanks for your electrical wiring question Rachel.

 How to Install Electric Wiring for a Floor Heat System

 Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.